 Class Size: Space available

-Enjoy connecting through rhythm with Holly Red Feather of Painted Raven (the Native American flute and world music duo of Annette Abbondanza and Holly Harris).
-We will connect through learning basic African Djembe drunning skills.
+Enjoy connecting through rhythm with Holly Red Feather of Painted Raven (the Native American flute and world music trio of Annette Abbondanza, Holly Red Feather Harris, and Kimberly Kridler).
+We will connect through learning basic African Djembe drumming skills.
 This will be followed by each individual having an opportunity to play flute with the group providing supportive drumming.
 Participants are encouraged to bring their own flute and/or hand drums.
 A limited number of Djembes will be available.

-Drawing inspiration from Mother Earth, Native culture, nature and wildlife, and combining the ancient Native American flute with today’s modern instruments and musical styles, is what creates the signature sound of award-winning Painted Raven, the Native American flute and World Music project of songwriter and multi-instrumentalist Annette Abbondanza, joined by flutist and percussionist, Holly Harris.
+Drawing inspiration from Mother Earth, Native culture, nature and wildlife, and combining the ancient Native American flute with today’s modern instruments and musical styles, is what creates the signature sound of award-winning Painted Raven, the Native American flute and World Music project of songwriter and multi-instrumentalist Annette Abbondanza, joined by flutist and percussionist, Holly Red Feather Harris and flutist Kimberly Kridler.

 Title: The Art of Storytelling